Rocky (franchise): Rocky Balboa (2006)

-In Rocky Balboa, twenty years have passed since his final fight with his former protégé, Tommy "The Machine" Gunn.
+Twenty years have passed since his final fight with his former protégé, Tommy "The Machine" Gunn.
 Long retired, Rocky Balboa still staggers around an ever-changing world; his son is grown and distant, Paulie is working back at the meat plant, and Rocky's wife Adrian has died.
 Rocky has opened a restaurant named after his wife, which he stocks with mementos of his prime as he tells his old fight stories to customers.
-But when a computer-simulated fight on ESPN depicting a bout between a young Rocky Balboa and the current champion, Mason Dixon (Antonio Tarver) reignites interest in the faded boxer, Rocky discovers he has not lost his fighting spirit and considers an opportunity to prove himself in the ring again.
+But when a computer-simulated fight on ESPN depicting a bout between a young Rocky Balboa and the current champion, Mason Dixon (Antonio Tarver), reignites interest in the faded boxer, Rocky discovers he has not lost his fighting spirit and considers an opportunity to prove himself in the ring again.
 Rocky almost wins the fight but loses in a split decision just like the first film.
-Rocky is last seen visiting his wife's grave saying, "Yo Adrian, we did it".
+Rocky is last seen visiting his wife's grave saying, "Yo, Adrian, we did it".

 Creed (2015)

-Adonis "Donnie" Johnson (Michael B. Jordan), the illegitimate son of the late former heavyweight champion Apollo Creed, tracks down Rocky Balboa at Adrian's and asks Rocky to become his trainer.
-Rocky is reluctant, but eventually agrees.
-When word gets out that Donnie is Creed's illegitimate son, the handlers of world light heavyweight champion "Pretty" Ricky Conlan, who is forced into retirement by an impending prison term, offer to make Donnie the latter's final challenger—provided that he change his name to Adonis Creed.
-Donnie balks at first, wanting to forge his own legacy, but he eventually agrees.
-While helping Donnie train, Rocky learns he has non-Hodgkin's lymphoma.
-He is initially unwilling to undergo chemotherapy because it wasn't enough to save Adrian from ovarian cancer.
-Donnie persuades Rocky to seek treatment and continues training while Rocky recovers.
-In a battle reminiscent of Apollo and Rocky's first fight, Donnie fights Conlan in Conlan's hometown of Liverpool and surprises almost everyone by going the distance and pushing Conlan to his limit.
-Conlan wins by split decision, but Donnie wins the respect of Conlan and the crowd, with Conlan calling Donnie the future of the light heavyweight division.
-Returning to Philadelphia, Donnie and a recovering Rocky both make their way up the Philadelphia Museum steps and look at the skyline.
+Adonis "Donnie" Johnson (Michael B. Jordan), the extra-marital son of the late former heavyweight champion Apollo Creed, tracks down Rocky Balboa at Adrian's and asks Rocky to become his trainer.
+Rocky is reluctant but eventually agrees.
+When word gets out that Adonis is Creed's son, the handlers of world light heavyweight champion "Pretty" Ricky Conlan, who is forced into retirement by an impending prison term, offer to make Adonis the latter's final challenger—provided that he change his name to Adonis Creed.
+Adonis balks at first, wanting to forge his own legacy, but he eventually agrees.
+While helping Adonis train, Rocky learns he has non-Hodgkin's lymphoma.
+He is initially unwilling to undergo chemotherapy because he sees the cancer as a chance to reunite with his deceased loved ones.
+Adonis persuades Rocky to seek treatment and continues training while Rocky recovers.
+In a battle reminiscent of Apollo and Rocky's first fight, Adonis fights Conlan in Conlan's hometown of Liverpool and surprises almost everyone by going the distance and pushing Conlan to his limit.
+Conlan wins by split decision, but Adonis wins the respect of Conlan and the crowd, with Conlan calling Adonis the future of the light heavyweight division.
+Returning to Philadelphia, Adonis and a recovering Rocky make their way up the Philadelphia Museum steps and look at the skyline.